aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-3/_index.md

 ### **Added Workbook.CreateBuiltinStyle Method**
-Aspose.Cells for .NET 8.6.3 has exposed the Workbook.CreateBuiltinStyle method that can be used to create an object of the Style class that corresponds to one of the [built-in styles offered by the Excel application](/cells/net/using-built-in-styles/).
-The Workbook.CreateBuiltinStyle method accepts a constant from the enumeration BuiltinStyleType.
-Please note, with previous releases of the Aspose.Cells APIs, same task could be accomplished via StyleCollection.CreateBuiltinStyle method but as the recent releases of Aspose.Cells APIs have removed the StyleCollection class therefore the newly exposed Workbook.CreateBuiltinStyle method can be considered as an alternative approach to achieve the same.
+Aspose.Cells for .NET 8.6.3 has exposed the `Workbook.CreateBuiltinStyle` method that can be used to create an object of the `Style` class that corresponds to one of the [built‑in styles offered by the Excel application](/cells/net/using-built-in-styles/).
+The `Workbook.CreateBuiltinStyle` method accepts a constant from the enumeration `BuiltinStyleType`.
+Please note that with previous releases of the Aspose.Cells APIs, the same task could be accomplished via the `StyleCollection.CreateBuiltinStyle` method, but as recent releases of Aspose.Cells APIs have removed the `StyleCollection` class, the newly exposed `Workbook.CreateBuiltinStyle` method can be considered an alternative approach to achieve the same.

 Following is the simple usage scenario.